The bohmion method in nonadiabatic quantum hydrodynamics: Conclusions

 \section{Conclusions}

-In this work, we have applied the recently developed bohmion method to the celebrated Tully models of nonadiabatic molecular dynamics, allowing direct comparison with other approximate schemes.
-These other schemes included Ehrenfest, TSH and CT-MQC, as well as the exact quantum mechanical results.
-Although the Tully models are simple, they have enabled us to assess the extent to which these methods can accurately capture essential features of nonadiabatic dynamics such as population transfer and electronic decoherence.
+In this work, we have applied the recently developed bohmion method to the celebrated Tully models of nonadiabatic molecular dynamics.
+Unlike other nonadiabatic methods based on hydrodynamic quantum trajectories, the bohmion method retains the fundamental conservation laws arising from its variational structure via Noether's theorem.
+We have compared the present scheme with other approximate approaches, including Ehrenfest, TSH and CT-MQC, as well as the exact quantum mechanical results.
+In the case of the Tully models, we were able to assess the extent to which these methods can accurately capture essential features of nonadiabatic dynamics such as population transfer and electronic decoherence.

-Our simulations have demonstrated that the bohmion method, on the whole, captures electronic decoherence with far better accuracy than the other methods mentioned above.
-This is a very promising result, as the correct capture of electronic decoherence effects remains a great challenge in the field of quantum-classical coupling.
-The bohmion method, being based on the exact factorization of the molecular wavefunction, retains correlations between the electrons and nuclei which are crucial to the decoherence dynamics through the inclusion of the (regularized) quantum potential, a non-local interaction potential which depends on the positions of all the bohmions.

-Bohmions performed best on Tully I and Tully II, with a loss of accuracy in the case of Tully III which involves wavepacket reflection at low wavepacket momenta.
-Greater accuracy should be obtainable by performing the simulations with a smaller regularization lengthscale ${\alpha}$, although this may require a more sophisticated numerical scheme in order to resolve numerical instabilities.
-Still, the correct qualitative behaviour is captured by the bohmions, even for this most challenging model.

-{ {We point out that the results in \cite{CoupledvsIndependent} were obtained with a few hundred trajectories while our implementation involved a few thousand bohmions.
-In our work, these large numbers were chosen for accuracy purposes.
-Indeed, we observed in our simulations that a few hundred bohmions were sufficient to account for effects such as wavepacket reflection (in Tully III) even if with some loss of accuracy.}}
+Our simulations have demonstrated that the bohmion method {can accurately capture electronic decoherence}. {This is not unexpected, because the} bohmion method, being based on the exact factorization of the molecular wavefunction, retains correlations between the electrons and nuclei which are crucial to the decoherence dynamics through the inclusion of the (regularized) quantum potential, a non-local interaction potential which depends on the positions of all the bohmions.
+The {bohmion} method performed best on Tully I and Tully II, with a loss of accuracy in the case of Tully III which involves wavepacket reflection at low wavepacket momenta. {To achieve sufficient accuracy, we employed a few thousand bohmions in our simulations, although only} a few hundred bohmions were sufficient to account for effects such as wavepacket reflection (in Tully III) even if with some loss of accuracy {in decoherence}.

-These one-dimensional results seem very promising.
-A natural next step would be to investigate the application of the bohmion method to higher dimensional problems, including molecules in their full dimensionality.
-The evaluation of the regularised quantum potential poses a challenge in this respect, because it is given by an integral over the (potentially high-dimensional) nuclear coordinate space which will likely require Monte Carlo methods.